-Although there are many things we liked about PayPal, we have one major issue with the service: There are a ton of merchant fees for additional features.
+Although there are many things we like about PayPal, we have one major issue with the service: There are a ton of merchant fees for additional features.

-For instance, if you use PayPal to process credit cards for your online store, there's no way to do so right on your website — customers are taken to the PayPal website to complete the purchase, which could be inconvenient.
+For instance, if you use PayPal to process credit cards for your online store, customers are taken to the PayPal website to complete the purchase, which can be inconvenient.
 However, you can customize the checkout process with your own branding by upgrading to PayPal Payments Pro.
 This add-on will cost you $30 per month.

 - $30 per month for a virtual terminal that lets you turn computers into credit card terminals and accept payments by phone

 - 3.5 percent transaction fee for American Express payments on PayPal Payments Pro, PayPal Payments Advanced and virtual terminal transactions (compared to the 2.9 percent plus 30 cents using the basic PayPal plan)